patkamon/twitter-secure/front/README.md

 ## Setup .env for development

-Create `.env.local` file with this following code and place into the root folder
+Create `.env.local` file with this following code and place into the `front` folder

     NEXT_PUBLIC_TURNSTILE_SITE_KEY=your-key
     NEXT_PUBLIC_TURNSTILE_SECRET_KEY=your-key